johnkors/MinimalHttpLogger/README.md

 ## What is this?

-Configures the HttpClient factory logging with a logger than reduces the number of log statements on http client requests from 4 to 1.
+Configures the HttpClient factory logging with a logger than reduces the number of log statements on httpclient requests from 4 to 1.

 ```log
 info: System.Net.Http.HttpClient.Default.LogicalHandler[100] Start processing HTTP request GET https://www.google.com/